Local Planning Panel

 |Vince Hardy||Expert - Planning|

-The Objectives of the Local Planning Panel are:
+The objectives of the Local Planning Panel (LPP) are to:

-- To provide increased transparency and an independent body for the determination of certain development applications and to advise Council on certain planning proposals.
+- Provide increased transparency and an independent body for the determination of certain development applications and to advise Council on certain planning proposals.

-- To provide the community and stakeholders with increased involvement in the Development Assessment process.
+- Provide the community and stakeholders with increased involvement in the Development Assessment process.

-- To achieve best practice environmental, social, economic and urban design outcomes consistent with relevant legislation, Council's Local Environmental Plan, Development Control Plan and other planning controls.
+- Achieve best practice environmental, social, economic and urban design outcomes consistent with relevant legislation, Council's Local Environmental Plan, Development Control Plan and other planning controls.

-- To comply with statutory provisions, particularly the Environmental Planning and Assessment Act 1979.
+- Comply with statutory provisions, particularly the Environmental Planning & Assessment Act 1979.

 Scope of Panel

-The Panel assesses and determines the following development applications:
+The panel assess and determine the following development applications (DAs):

-- Development applications (other than for certain minor developments) for which the applicant or landowner is the Council, a Councillor, a member of Council staff, a member of Parliament, or a relative of such a person;
+- DAs (other than for certain minor developments) for which the applicant or landowner is the Council, a Councillor, a member of Council staff, a member of Parliament, or a relative of such a person;

-- Contentiousness development applications that receive ten (10) or more unique objections;
+- Contentiousness DAs that receive ten (10) or more unique objections;

-- Development applications accompanied by a proposed voluntary planning agreement;
+- DAs accompanied by a proposed voluntary planning agreement;

-- Development applications seeking to depart by more than 10% from a development standard;
+- DAs seeking to depart by more than 10% from a development standard;

 - residential flat buildings assessed under SEPP 65;